 The Ballarat Link Road is a key transport priority of the City of Ballarat.
-The 16 kilometre road will be a major north-south arterial road and will provide a direct link from the Western Highway to the Midland Highway.
-The project will be delivered in stages over the next 25 years, subject to demand and funding.
+The 16 kilometre road will be a major north-south arterial road and will provide a direct link from the Western Freeway to the Midland Highway.
+The project will be delivered in stages over the next few decades, subject to demand and funding.

 The State Government has provided $38 million to plan the entire 16 kilometre road corridor and to construct Stage 1, between Remembrance Drive in Alfredton and Learmonth Road in Mitchell Park.